Interview by Agata Kik

-Nicola Serra, born in Sardinia Island, is a London-based musician, aka IlSantoBevitore, who besides his music practice curates Dronica festival (famous for its peculiar location at the Old Church in Stoke Newington, North London).
+Nicola Serra is a London-based musician known as IlSantoBevitore, who, besides his music practice, curates the Dronica festival (famous for its peculiar location at the Old Church in Stoke Newington, North London).
 At the core of Nicola’s music practice are drums and percussion, as well as electronic devices.
 His two latest EPs

 Could you tell us a little bit about your background as an artist and how Dronica Festival came about?

 From metal to rock, post-rock, then more electronic, almost tribal.
 About seven, or eight years ago, I started to extend my musical horizons to more electronic music and the most ‘extreme’ side of music and art.
 I slowly started digging for some electronic equipment, and then, finally, I decided to enrol in a music production course, mainly teaching music technology.

 I did a one-year diploma, and after that, I worked hard to find a job in the music industry.
 For over a decade, I have been maniacally researching music on a daily basis.
 I am really into that.
 I spend more time researching the music, as a listener than actually playing an instrument.
 Maybe because of that, there came the idea of creating a new platform to share with other musicians, to create a sort of community and a place where people and artists can come and feel as free as possible to experiment without being judged.
 This is one of the reasons I probably started the